Overview of common 1D barcode formats and 2D barcode formats

 • QR-Code (Quick Response Code):

 The QR code is one of the most popular 2D barcodes.
 It can store a large amount of data, including text, URLs, contact information, and more.
 QR codes are widely used in marketing, advertising, and mobile applications.
+There are different types of QR codes available.

 • PDF417: